 Any data or messages the task outputs to STDOUT or STDERR is available on the app’s firehose logs.
 A syslog drain attached to the app receives the task log output.

 The task execution history is retained for one month.

 At the system level, a user with admin-level privileges can use the Cloud Controller v3 API to view all tasks that are running within an org or space.
-For more information, see the documentation for the Cloud Controller v3 API.
+For more information, see List tasks in the Cloud Foundry API documentation.

 The default memory and disk allocations are defined using the Default App Memory and Default Disk Quota per App fields.
 These fields are available in the Application Developer Controls configuration screen of Pivotal Application Service (PAS).

 You can use the Cloud Foundry Command Line Interface (cf CLI) to run a task in the context of an app.